 This had been done as part of the IBM SkillsBuild career readiness program.
-IBM and NASSCOM Foundation worked with 23 colleges to certify enrolled students on IBM-certified courses on emerging technologies including Data science and Cloud computing in 2019.
+IBM and NASSCOM Foundation worked with 23 colleges to certify enrolled students on IBM-certified courses on emerging technologies, including Data Science and Cloud computing, in 2019.

 Subsequently, the program pivoted into a completely online mode of education and learning due to COVID restrictions in 2020.
-Students from 23 Tier-2 and Tier-3 non-technical institutions were trained by partners TMI and iPrimed.
+Students from 23 Tier-2 and Tier-3 non-technical institutions were trained by partners TMI and primed.

 Manoj Balachandran, Leader, Corporate Social Responsibility, IBM India/South Asia, said aligned to the Skill India mission IBM is committed to bridging the skills gap by working with an ecosystem of industry partners, academia, and government to provide professional and technical skills to students and teachers.